Audio-Universe/sonification-suite/docs/user-guide.md

 Select the orientation of your dome which is at the front (with respect to your speaker system).
 In other words, if the audience got a compass out, which direction would they be facing?

 Enter the date and time for which you sonify the night sky (this is the same time zone as your chosen location).

+### Importing Data
+After sonifying, you have the option to download your dataset.
+This is so that you can ***Import*** the same dataset back into the Suite at a later date.
+This may be handy if you've spent some time refining the data, or carefully choosing a custom constellation order, for instance.

+To do this, look for the ***Import*** button at the top of the page for each data type (Light Curves, Night Sky, Constellations).
+It is important that you only import the relevant data type back from this page (e.g. only import a light curve on the Light Curve page, a constellation on the Constellation page, etc.).

+If importing a constellation on which you previously chose a custom order, the Suite will automatically remember the order, and pre-populate the interactive plot with it.

 ## Step 2: Refine :scissors: